Hip Arthroscopy Post-Operative Instructions

 Follow-Up Instructions:

-3. Contact your physician's office during office hours or the Rush Copley operator at all other times at .
-The orthopedic staff on-call can be reached through this method if a medical emergency
+- Contact your physician's office during office hours at 770-266-1250.
+The orthopedic staff on-call can be reached through this method if a medical emergency arises.

 When to Call the Office?